We’ll respond to any questions that you have, please contact us at firstname.lastname@example.org

 Q. What do you mean by ‘impact’?

-The research councils classify 'impact' as the demonstrable contribution that excellent research makes to society and the economy.
+A. The research councils classify 'impact' as the demonstrable contribution that excellent research makes to society and the economy.
 Impact embraces all the extremely diverse ways in which research-related knowledge and skills benefit individuals, organisations and nations by:

 - fostering global economic performance, and specifically the economic competitiveness of the United Kingdom,